 As you may be aware, the annual Open Enrollment Period (OEP) for healthcare occurs during the fall each year.
-Open Enrollment Period 2020 ended on December 18.
+Open Enrollment Period 2022 begins on November 1.

 Reasons Behind the Open Enrollment Name

 Health insurance companies do indeed know what year it is.
 However, that is not how naming conventions for OEP work.
-This enrollment period is referred to as OEP 2020 because you are choosing plans that will take effect on January 1, 2020.
-OEP 2021 plans will take effect on January 1, 2021.
+This enrollment period is referred to as OEP 2022 because you are choosing plans that will take effect on January 1, 2022.

 How to Remember the ACA Open Enrollment Year